> Steeleye Span > Songs > The White Cliffs of Dover

 The White Cliffs of Dover

-Gay Woods sang The White Cliffs of Dover in 2000 on Steeleye Span's CD Bedlam Born.
-She commented in the liner notes:
+Gay Woods sang The White Cliffs of Dover in 2000 on Steeleye Span’s CD Bedlam Born.
+She noted:

 For Vera Lynn, the RAF, the North Yorkshire sheep farmers, anti G.M. crop activists, the homeless and those who didn’t make it to see the beautiful white cliffs of Dover.

 Steeleys Span sing The White Cliffs of Dover

 There’ll always be an England

 Wherever there’s a cottage small,